-September 12, 2025: We are still experiencing technical issues with text message appointment reminders.
+We are currently experiencing technical issues with text message appointment reminders.
 If you have any questions about your upcoming appointment, please check your ErinoakKids Connect client portal, or call us at 905-855-2690 ext.
 3. We will advise once this issue is resolved.

 close